josdem/hugo/content/techtalk/spring/spring_webflux_modules.md

 +++
-title =  "Spring Webflux Multi-Module" description = "Spring_webflux_modules"
-date = "2018-12-16T10:48:18-05:00"
-tags = ["josdem", "techtalks","programming","technology","spring boot"]
-categories = ["techtalk", "code", "spring boot"]
+title =  "Spring Webflux Multi-Module" description = "Wow to build a multi-module project using Gradle and Maven with Spring Webflux" date = "2018-12-16T10:48:18-05:00" tags = ["josdem", "techtalks","programming","technology","spring boot"] categories = ["techtalk", "code", "spring boot"]
 +++

-In this technical post, we will show how to build a multi-module project using Gradle and Maven with Spring Boot. **NOTE:** If you need to know what tools you need to have installed in your computer in order to create a Spring Boot basic project, please refer my previous post: [Spring Boot](/techtalk/spring_boot).
+In this technical post, we will review how to build a multi-module project using Gradle and Maven with Spring Boot. **NOTE:** If you need to know what tools you need to have installed in your computer in order to create a Spring Boot basic project, please refer my previous post: [Spring Boot](/techtalk/spring_boot).
 Let's start creating a new Spring Boot project with Webflux as a library:

 ```bash
 spring init --dependencies=webflux --build=gradle --language=java library